citation-file-format/citation-file-format/index.md

   authors                     Collection of **[entity](#entity-objects)** or **[person objects]** The author of a work

+  collection-doi              String                                                              The DOI of a collection conttaining the work

-  collection&#x2011;title        String                                                           The title of a collection or proceedings
+  collection-title            String                                                              The title of a collection or proceedings

-  collection&#x2011;type         String                                                           The type of a collection
+  collection-type             String                                                              The type of a collection

   commit                      String                                                              The (e.g., Git) commit hash or (e.g., Subversion) revision number of the work